 Experience breathtaking views in the area around Follansbee Inn as you hike through New Hampshire’s iconic mountain ranges where you’ll find trails of varying skill levels and elevations that’ll satisfy your nature needs all within one hour of our Inn.

-The three mile walk around the lake is a perfect distance for easy exercise or for a quick jog, any season of the year.
-You’ll see Mount Kearsarge in the distance.
-It’s the highest point in the area at 2,914 feet.
-You can take an easy hike to the top of the mountain for panoramic views of the valleys below, and as far away as the White Mountains of New Hampshire, the Green Mountains of Vermont and the Atlantic Ocean.
+Hike around Kezar Lake, located steps from our front door where you’ll find walkers, runners, cyclists, hikers and dog walkers and Mount Kearsarge, the highest point in the area at 2,914 feet, in the distance.
+You can take an easy hike to the top of Mount Kearsarge for panoramic views of the valleys below, and as far away as the White Mountains of New Hampshire, the Green Mountains of Vermont and the Atlantic Ocean.

 Mount Kearsarge is a mountain located in Wilmot, New Hampshire, and Warner, New Hampshire.
 Two state parks are located at the northern and southern bases of the mountain—Winslow State Park and Rollins State Park, respectively—and the entire mountain is within Kearsarge Mountain State Forest.
 On a very clear day, Boston skyscrapers 80 miles away are visible from the fire tower on the summit.
 The summit has remained bare since a 1796 forest fire.

-3. Mount Cardigan – Canaan
+- Mount Cardigan